SYNchroACK/hpfeedslh/README.md

 **Problem:** the lack of events harmonization is an issue for hpfeeds consumers.

-**Approach:** in order to solve this problem, hpfeeds should provide to developers a library (this code) to:
+**Approach:** in order to solve this problem, hpfeeds should provide to honeypot developers a library (this code) to:
 * generate harmonized events, based on the honeypot custom harmonization configuration
 * easily connect to hpfeeds broker and send the harmonized events